Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Not Updating Flair

-As your role changes, update your flair.
-Outdated flair (like a job title you no longer hold) undermines credibility if someone checks your history.
+As your role, title, or expertise changes, update your flair.
+Outdated flair (like a job title you no longer hold or a skill level you've surpassed) undermines credibility if someone checks your history and notices the discrepancy.

 Forgetting Flair Is Subreddit-Specific

-A common mistake for marketers managing multiple subreddits: remembering that your flair does not transfer between communities.
+A common mistake for marketers managing activity across multiple subreddits: forgetting that your flair does not transfer between communities.
 You need to set it up in each one individually.

 Flair and Reddit Formatting